iqtree/iqtree.github.io/doc/Complex-Models.md

 ### MixtureFinder

-MixtureFinder is an approach to select the optimum number of classes for a mixture model of Q matrices.
+MixtureFinder is an approach to select the optimum number of classes and the substitution model in each class for a mixture model of Q matrices.
 To run MixtureFinder:

 	iqtree -s example.phy -m MF+MIX